Chicago White Sox Plan To Take Action After CBS 2 Investigators Expose Parking Scam Outside Sports Venues: Fans Getting Ripped Off By Conmen, Then Hit With Parking Tickets

 By Dave Savini and Michele Youngerman

-CHICAGO (CBS) — There are new developments in a parking scam first exposed by the CBS 2 Investigators.READ MORE: Chicago Weather: Wind Chill Advisory Overnight, Wind Chills To Drop Well Below Zero
+CHICAGO (CBS) — There are new developments in a parking scam first exposed by the CBS 2 Investigators.READ MORE: AP Sources: U.S. Supreme Court Justice Stephen Breyer To Retire

 Nothing stopped the men we uncovered running an illegal parking scam – not even the different teams of officers patrolling the city streets outside Guaranteed Rate Field.
 The scammers are so bold they continued preying on White Sox fans – selling fraudulent parking passes last season, right in front of authorities.